Inlays & Onlays

 Inlays and onlays require two appointments to complete the procedure.
 During the first visit, the filling being replaced or the damaged or decaying area of the tooth is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, an impression of the tooth is made by the dentist, and sent to a lab for fabrication.
 The dentist will then apply a temporary sealant on the tooth until the next appointment.

 At the second appointment, the temporary sealant is removed.
-Dr. Frideres or Dr. Everson will then make sure that the inlay or onlay fits correctly.
+Dr. Frideres, Dr. Everson or Dr. Kawasaki will then make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay will be bonded to the tooth with a strong resin and polished to a smooth finish.